-The Company currently has in place a rolling stock option plan (the "Option Plan") pursuant to which the Company may grant incentive stock options to directors, officers, employees, and consultants of the Company or any of its affiliates ("Eligible Persons").
-The Option Plan was last approved by shareholders of the Company at the annual general meeting of the Company on February 10, 2021.
+The Company currently has in place a rolling stock option plan (the "Option Plan") pursuant to which the Company may grant incentive stock options to directors, officers, employees, management company employees and consultants of the Company or any of its affiliates ("Eligible Persons").
+The Option Plan was last approved by shareholders of the Company at the annual general meeting of the Company on February 10, 2022.